6'-Deoxychalcone synthase

-The 4 substrates of this enzyme are malonyl-CoA, 4-coumaroyl-CoA, NADPH, and H^{+}, whereas its 5 products are CoA, isoliquiritigenin, CO_{2}, NADP^{+}, and H_{2}O. Deoxychalcone synthase catalyzed activity is involved in the biosynthesis of retrochalcone and certain phytoalexins in the cells of Glycyrrhiza echinata (Russian licorice) and other leguminous plants.
+6'-deoxychalcone synthase is an enzyme that catalyzes the synthesis of the polyketide, isoliquiritigenin, from one unit of coumaroyl-CoA and three of malonyl-CoA.
+The enzyme requires reduced nicotinamide adenine dinucleotide phosphate (NADPH) to activate its substrate.
+It is present in Glycyrrhiza echinata (Russian licorice) and other leguminous plants, where it is part of the pathway to phytoalexins such as the flavanone, liquiritigenin.

-This enzyme belongs to the family of transferases, to be specific those acyltransferases transferring groups other than aminoacyl groups.
+The enzyme belongs to the family of transferases, to be specific those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is malonyl-CoA:4-coumaroyl-CoA malonyltransferase (cyclizing, reducing).